HE LOOKED like a man who'd just lost his daughter

 and now didn't know how the world stitched together.
-Nevertheless she moved swiftly.
-Now at the side of his single-seat sofa chair, now perched on his armrest, now clasping Dad's head to her ample bosom.
+But she was already inflight.
+Now at the side of single-seat sofa, now perched on his armrest, now clasping Dad's head to her ample bosom.

 "There, there," she cooed, "It will be alright."

 Embarrassment scarred Dad's cheeks, offset by the wan light slanting in from the window of Ginny's lounge behind.
 We children looked on aghast.
 This was my father, you understand, a man I'd grown up loving and fearing in equal measure.
 A man who'd hunted for the government, crusading into the wilds of New Zealand for weeks at a time to shoot feral hog and deer with only his catch and bay dogs for company.